xjenny2/genetics-svgs-final/README.md

   - if yes, will follow up with prompt to enter file directory

 #### Notes:
-- When deciding pathogenicity, this script prefers conflicting reports in this order: uncertain > likely pathogenic > pathogenic
+- When deciding pathogenicity, this script prefers conflicting reports in this order: uncertain > likely pathogenic > pathogenic.
+If a variant is both benign and uncertain, it is considered uncertain; variants that are only benign/likely benign are not included in the figure.
+  - This is because the ranking system is coded so that if there are ANY "uncertain" reports, it is considered uncertain; if there is a likely pathogenic report and no uncertain reports, it is likely pathogenic, and so on.
 - As it is, the destination file must exist before running script (otherwise, will print error message and quit).
 The code could be altered to create and write to a new file by deleting `and os.path.isfile(args.destination)` from [this](https://github.com/xjenny2/genetics-svgs-final/blob/75bfab5b1b99c582cc2cf6f4714cd06bf0e926e5/generalsvg_clinvar.py#L13) line of code.

 ### generalsvg_gnomad: